lnfnunes/pwpush-cli/README.md

 Type: `integer` \
 Default value: `7`

-Days until the password is deleted.
+Number of days until the password is deleted.

 ### --views | -v